How to start your own business. Practise Self-belief.

 Be proud to be you

-Create a list of achievement you have accomplished that you are proud of and pleased about.
+Create a list of achievements you have accomplished that you are proud of and pleased about.

-Belief is one of the main reason why some businesses succeed and other don’t
+Belief is one of the main reason why some businesses succeed and others don’t

 Challenge your belief in your capabilities